jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

   the test is green again

-* I add another assertion to see what happens when I insert_ an item in the middle of the list
+* I add another :ref:`assertion<AssertionError>` to see what happens when I insert_ an item in the middle of the list

   .. code-block:: python

     self.assertEqual(a_list, [-1, 0, 1, 2, 'n'])
     self.assertIsNone(a_list.insert(3, 1.5))

   the terminal shows green.
-I add an assertion to see what it did to the list
+I add an :ref:`assertion<AssertionError>` to see what it did to the list

   .. code-block:: python